-Shows all connected robots and some of their provided status information (e.g. ip address, battery charge, temperature, etc.).
-This dialog is mainly used during competitions to get a quick view of the robots health status.
+Shows all connected robots and possible all of their provided status information via Team-Comm (e.g. ip address, battery charge, temperature, etc.).
+This dialog is mainly used during competitions to get a quick overview of the robots health status, their communicated data (e.g. ball, whistle detection, etc.) and their role decisions.
 Positions of the robots, role decision and seen ball for each robot are visualized in the FieldViewer 3.2.
+It's also useful for debugging the team communication to get a general overview of the role decision and its transitions.